 At the start of the next chapter, Zack reported the Wutai War was over, and “Everyone’s real happy.”
 Naturally, this implies another time skip, and naturally we’re not given any specifics.
 Sephiroth then called him on his cell phone, ordering him to the director’s room.
-Judging from my notes, Kyle and I found the idea of great, grand, big-bad Sephiroth calling Zack casually on a cell phone to be hilarious, as I basically ended up laughing every time that it happened.
+Judging from my notes, Kyle and I found the idea of great, grand, big-bad Sephiroth calling Zack casually on a cell phone to be hilarious.

 While the game leaves you to your own devices at this point – and sure enough, Kyle and I did go off on our own devices – it’s actually better that you not, just this once.
 It just so happens that if you go straight to the Director’s office, you’ll unlock a major feature and then be allowed to return to your sidequests without forcing you to continue with the plot.
 Gotta hate when games do that.
 It’s probably best if devs just hand effortless, unhidden major upgrades to the player as part of the plot so that they don’t miss them by innocently doing other things.
 In short, Lazard promoted Zack to Soldier 1st Class, giving us a number of fundamental improvements like added Materia slots and a new uniform.
 Zack was less happy than he had expected, given his mentor’s defection and how that had contributed to the promotion, but we got access to Materia Fusion, so we didn’t care.

-Wait, we failed one of our missions and our only other mission is almost certainly still under investigation by internal affairs, and we were promoted?
+Wait, we failed one of our missions and the mission before that is almost certainly still under investigation by internal affairs, and we were promoted?

 Unfortunately, I won’t be explaining Materia Fusion in detail because we rarely used it for reasons that will become clear as we go along, but in short it was the predecessor of a similar system in KH:BBS, and allowed you to combine materia to create stronger ones.
 We decided to train Regen to fuse Curaga, and then basically forgot about the feature for the rest of the run.